DailyDreaming/test/wdl.rst

 BCBIO Workflow
 ==============

-Derived from the GA4GH DREAM Challenge: `https://www.synapse.org/#!Synapse:syn9725771`
+Derived from the GA4GH DREAM Challenge: `https://www.synapse.org/#!Synapse:syn9725771` and originally submitted by Brad Chapman.

 These are directions for running bcbio in toil.